 I was also surprised to learn that nothing had reached here by cable concerning the fact that all Paris had the report of the armistice being signed.
 At the American Luncheon Club meeting in Paris on that day the toastmaster arose, and, with Admiral Benson seated on one side of him and American Consul General [Thackara] on the other announced on what he said was the authority of the American Embassy that the armistice had been signed.
 All the celebration on that day was by no means on this side of the Atlantic.

 No doubt hoping to stimulate popular interest and demand for answers, Howard obviously chose not to “shut up” about the False Armistice and let the matter rest.
-All that Secretary Daniels was prepared to say was that he “authorized no statement of Howard’s conference with me: in fact, I did not understand he intended to make any.”3
+The only comment Secretary Daniels was prepared to give was that he “authorized no statement of Howard’s conference with me: in fact, I did not understand he intended to make any.”
+3

-Howard wrote a number of times to Admiral Wilson, hoping to meet him again to discuss what had happened during “the somewhat memorable incident of November 7th last in which you and I appeared as co-stars” – noting that particulars about its “interesting phases” had come to his attention on his return home.6 But most of his letters went unanswered; Wilson refused to have anything more to do with Howard after their meetings in Brest of 7-8 November 1918.7
+Howard wrote a number of times to Admiral Wilson after the Armistice, hoping to meet him again to talk about “the somewhat memorable incident of November 7th last in which you and I appeared as co-stars” – noting that information about its “interesting phases” had recently come to his attention.
+6 But most of his letters were ignored; Wilson refused to have anything more to do with Howard after their meetings in Brest of 7-8 November 1918.
+7

 Information Howard Subsequently Obtained

 Despite these initial setbacks, Howard was determined to persevere.
-He told Bob Bender, in his 2 December 1918 letter to him, that he wanted confirmation from the Navy Department that Admiral Wilson had received the armistice news “officially from [Navy] Headquarters [in Paris]” and had forwarded it to them.
-And from Edward House that he or an aide “actually filed the same [false] news” on 7 November to either the Secretary of State or President Woodrow Wilson.
-He also wanted to learn what the “error” was that Admiral Wilson and House referred to in their follow-on cablegrams (above), where Navy Headquarters in Paris “got their report in the first place”, what originally gave rise to it, and what had happened to the German delegates Howard believed had crossed the Allied lines on Wednesday 6 November with authority to sign an armistice (the delegates he alluded to in his press statement following his meeting with Daniels a few days earlier).
+He told Bob Bender, in his 2 December 1918 communication, he wanted the Navy Department’s affirmation that the armistice announcement to Admiral Wilson came “officially from [Navy] Headquarters [in Paris]” and that Wilson had duly reported it to them.
+And Edward House’s that he or an aide “actually filed the same [false] news” on 7 November to either the State Department or President Woodrow Wilson.
+He was also hoping to learn what the “error” was that Admiral Wilson and House referred to in their follow-on cablegrams (above), where Navy Headquarters in Paris “got their report in the first place”, what originally gave rise to the report, and what became of the German delegates Howard believed had crossed the Allied lines on Wednesday 6 November with authority to sign an armistice (the delegates he alluded to in his press statement following his meeting with Daniels a few days earlier).
 And he confided that he had now decided to approach President Wilson and Edward House themselves for the answers.
-He felt they would be more understanding and ready, for party-political reasons, to give him what he needed to put a stop to slurs still being made about him and United Press because of their handling of the false armistice news.2
+He felt they would be more understanding and ready, for party-political reasons, to give him details that would put a stop to insults against him and United Press about their handling of the false armistice message.
+2

 “I think that this can better be done in Paris”

 The Peace Conference between the Allies and defeated Central Powers, which drew up the treaties that formally ended the Great War, was due to open in Paris (at Versailles) on 18 January 1919.
-House was already in Paris; President Wilson would soon be travelling there for the Conference.
-And Howard proposed to take advantage of the occasion to raise his False Armistice questions with them.
+Edward House was already in Paris; President Wilson would soon be travelling there for the Conference.
+And Howard proposed to make use of the occasion to ask them about the False Armistice.

-Bob Bender was one of the UP team preparing to cover the Conference.
-Also in the team were Fred S. Ferguson, UP’s chief war correspondent in France, William Philip Simms, manager of the agency’s Paris Office, and Ed Keen, manager of the London Office.8
+Bob Bender was one of the United Press team preparing to cover the Conference.
+Also in the team were Fred S. Ferguson, UP’s chief war correspondent in France, William Philip Simms, manager of the agency’s Paris Office, and Ed Keen, manager of the London Office.
+8

 Howard instructed Bender to show the 2 December letter to the others when they met in Paris.
-He wanted them all to assist in gathering material from US officials there – “I would like that all four of you keep your ears open for any clues or any information that may be obtainable bearing on the real reason for the [armistice] report of November 7th”.
-Once he was back in Paris to oversee UP’s coverage, Howard planned to speak to House about it himself; but if anything happened to prevent this, Fred Ferguson was to assume responsibility for meeting House.2
+He wanted them all to assist in gathering information from US officials there – “I would like that all four of you keep your ears open for any clues or any information that may be obtainable bearing on the real reason for the [armistice] report of November 7th”.
+When he was back in Paris to oversee UP’s coverage, Howard planned to “take this matter up with House personally”; but if anything arose to prevent this, Fred Ferguson was to assume responsibility for meeting House.
+2

-As well as being manager of UP’s Washington Office (since 1917) Bob Bender was also the agency’s “regular White House correspondent”.9 He had been assigned to President Wilson’s press entourage and, as he was due to travel to France on the President’s ship, Howard thought there would be an opportunity during the voyage for Bender to “take [the] matter up with the President directly”.
-He urged him to do so “if such a contingency should arise”.2
+As well as being manager of UP’s Washington Office (since 1917) Bob Bender was also the agency’s “regular White House correspondent”.
+9 He had been assigned to President Wilson’s press entourage and, as he was due to travel to France on the President’s ship, Howard thought that an opportunity might arise during the voyage for Bender to “take [the] matter up with the President directly”.
+He urged him to do so “if such a contingency should arise”.
+2

-Howard reasoned at some length why President Wilson and House might agree to answer his questions:
+Howard reasoned at some length why President Wilson and House might prove to be amenable:

 Alluding to UP’s support for the Democratic Party and Wilson’s Administration, he added that it was “to [the President’s] interest that an organization such as United Press should not be discredited in the public mind.
 The President is acquainted with the Associated Press and will be able to understand the unfair advantage they have of this incident in an attempt to belittle our standing and our reliability”.

-Howard considered it “vitally important” to complete the task quickly and “to have this thing sprung as a full fledged story with all the punch and carrying force that can be put into it” rather than have “the facts dribble out a bit at a time [with no] corrective effect.
+Howard considered it “vitally important”to obtain the information quickly and “to have this thing sprung as a full fledged [sic] story with all the punch and carrying force that can be put into it” rather than have “the facts dribble out a bit at a time [with no] corrective effect.
 Therefore, the quicker this matter is cleaned up the better for us”.

-However, he appreciated that things must be done “without embarrassing the American position” and decided that should Edward House intimate that he was not able to “clear it up at this time without embarrassing the government” then they would have to bide their time until the story could be told “without damaging the interests of the government”.
-In this event, UP would just have to “stand the gaff a little longer”.2
+However, he appreciated that things must be done “without embarrassing the American position” and, suspecting this might not be possible, he decided that should Edward House intimate that he could not “clear it up at this time without embarrassing the government” then they would have to wait until it could be told “without damaging the interests of the government”.
+In this event, United Press would just have to “stand the gaff a little longer”.
+2

-President Wilson left for France on 4 December 1918 on board the SS George Washington, as did Bob Bender with Howard’s confidential letter of 2 December.
-The ship arrived in Brest on 13 December; the President and his party reached Paris the following day.
-Howard intended to leave for France on 14 December but apparently postponed his departure until after Christmas; whether he eventually went to Paris for the Peace Conference is not certain from available sources.11
+President Wilson left for France on 4 December 1918 on board the SSGeorge Washington, as presumably did Bob Bender with Howard’s confidential 2 December letter.
+The ship docked in Brest on 13 December; the President and his party were in Paris the following day.
+Howard was due to leave for France on 14 December but seems to have postponed his departure until after Christmas; whether he eventually travelled to Paris for the Peace Conference is not certain from readily available sources.
+11

 In Paris

 During the Conference, Fred Ferguson (from UP’s Paris office) managed to gain an illicit exclusive pre-publication access to the text of Article Ten of the Treaty of Versailles.
-This was concerned with the Covenant of the League of Nations and made provision for guaranteeing the territorial integrity and political independence of League Members.
-Ferguson had failed to find out anything about Article Ten from Edward House; but he succeeded with someone he knew “who was a minor official of the delegation”.
-The latter arranged for Ferguson clandestinely to read the text of Article Ten in a room of the Crillon Hotel in Paris, where American officials were staying during the Peace Conference.12
+This is part of the Covenant of the League of Nations and guaranteed the territorial integrity and political independence of all League Member-States.
+Ferguson had tried in vain to obtain information about this from Edward House, but succeeded with someone he knew “who was a minor official of the delegation”.
+Apparently, the latter arranged for Ferguson to see the document clandestinely in a room of the Crillon Hotel in Paris, where American officials were staying during the Peace Conference.12

-However, whether Ferguson, Bender, Simms, Keen, or Howard (if he was there) managed to unearth anything useful about 7 November 1918 is not known.
-And whatever transpired in Paris, there is nothing in Howard’s papers or in his later writings to suggest that he had been able to resolve the False Armistice mystery and use the knowledge to rehabilitate UP’s reputation in the newspaper world.
-It may be that his attempts to engage President Wilson, Edward House, and other officials with questions about the alleged false armistice telegrams to Washington, DC, were rebuffed.
-Or that he did obtain something about them and the other matters, but on condition that it remained strictly “off the record” because of its potential to embarrass the government – as Howard (in his letter to Bob Bender before the Conference) said might happen.
+However, whether Ferguson, Bender, Simms, Keen, or Howard (if he was there) managed to secure any confidential information about 7 November 1918 is not known.
+And whatever may have transpired in Paris, neither Howard’s papers nor his later writings suggest that he was able to resolve the False Armistice mystery and use the knowledge to rehabilitate his and UP’s standing and reputation.
+Perhaps attempts to engage President Wilson, Edward House, and other officials about the alleged false armistice telegrams were rebuffed.
+Or perhaps information was actually provided, but on condition that it would remain strictly “off the record” because the whole affair could not be cleared up “at this time without embarrassing the government” – as Howard (in his letter to Bob Bender before the Conference) suggested might happen.

-President Wilson returned home in the middle of February 1919 – almost a year before the Conference ended (January 1920).
-Edward House returned in October 1919.
-Howard wrote to the latter welcoming him back to New York, but it is not certain whether they met that year or indeed ever discussed the False Armistice.13
+President Wilson returned to the United States in the middle of February 1919 (almost a year before the Conference ended in January 1920), Edward House in October 1919.
+Howard wrote to the latter welcoming him back to New York, but it is not certain whether they met that year or indeed ever discussed the False Armistice.
+13

-Meanwhile, from Paris Howard had received a few more False Armistice snippets before the end of December 1918.
-These are in a letter Emmett King sent to “W. F. L.” from US Navy Headquarters in Paris.
-The letter was copied by “W. F. L.” – William F. Lynch, in 1916 UP’s “Chief Operator” of telegraph – and eventually received by Howard.14
+Meanwhile, from Paris Howard had obtained a few more False Armistice snippets before the end of December 1918.
+These are in a letter Navy Lieutenant Emmett King sent to “W. F. L.” from US Navy Headquarters in Paris.
+It was copied and presumably forwarded to Howard by “W. F. L.” – William F. Lynch, described in 1916 as being UP’s “Chief Operator” (of Telegraph).
+14

 “It is too bad that the whole case cannot be put before the public” (19 December 1918)